-John Drew joined the Department as a lecturer in 1998, after a period of teaching as a Visiting Lecturer in the northern Spanish University of León.
-He was promoted to a personal chair in 2011 and became Dean of Arts and Languages in 2014, followed by Dean of Humanities (2015-2018; 2020-21), and Dean of Academic Affairs in 2021.
+John Drew joined the Department of English as a lecturer in 1998, after a period of teaching as a Visiting Lecturer in the northern Spanish University of León.
+He was promoted to a personal chair in 2011, became Dean of Arts and Languages in 2014, followed by Dean of Humanities (2015-2018; 2020-21), and Dean of Academic Affairs in 2021.
 He is currently also a Research Officer in the School of Humanities and Social Sciences, and supervises research students at Master’s and doctoral level.
 His ORCiD is 0000-0002-2214-3112.

 - MA (BA) Hons, English Literature (Trinity, Oxford)